sealx017/PredLMM/README.md

 * by fitting a LMM with a random subsample (of size subsample_size) and
 * by fitting the actual PredLMM algorithm treating the selected random subsample as the set of knots.

-In our example, we considered the subsample_size to be 500.
-One can change that depending upon the total number of individuals.
+In our example, we considered the subsample_size (size of the set of knots) to be 500.
+One can change that depending upon the total population size.
+We have seen using 10% of the total population size as subsample_size works reliably.